30040482/Contact-Card/Timeline.md

     How many other members of the Soberanis family were staying at Poor Magazine?

-    Why does Federico's mother share proptery with Poor Magazine?
+    Why does Federico's mother (Luis' grandmother) share proptery with Poor Magazine?

-    Did his grandmother refuse to let him stay in her home when he was without shelter?
+    Did Luis Soberanis' grandmother refuse to let him stay in her home when he was without shelter?

     Why was Luis Soberanis not allowed to move in with Poor Magazine?